nomadicpeople/linux_tutorial/docs/00-Setup/02-Remote-Connect.md

    - encrypts all traffic to eliminate eavesdropping, connection hijacking, and other attacks.
    - provides a large suite of secure tunneling capabilities, several authentication methods, and sophisticated configuration options.

-#### Remote Connection
 In general, with the following command you can login to the remote server with a specific username and a password.

 ```
-ssh -p <port_number> <user>@<IP_address>
+ssh -p <port_number> <user_name>@<remote_IP_address>
 ```
 where **`-p`** is the option to specify the port number for establishing an ssh connection.
 The default port to connect via SSH is 22.

-However, at ISSAI we practice passwordless authentication.
+However, at ISSAI we practice **passwordless authentication**.
 To access the servers you must first generate a pair of private and public keys and share the latter one with the ISSAI administator.
 Only then your account will be activated and you will be able connect via SSH.

-Let us go through the steps to generate a keypair.
+Let us go through the steps to generate a **keypair**.

 1. If you have Windows, please open WSL.
 Otherwise, open the default terminal.
 Run this command: